-The City has not had any positive tests for E. coli in the past seven years of water quality testing as can be seen in the table above.
-Detectable levels of total coliforms were observed between 2014 and 2017 and in 2020, none of which exceeded public health guidelines.
-Total coliforms were not detected in any of the sampling in 2018 and 2019.
+The City has not had any positive tests for E. coli in the past eight years of water quality testing as can be seen in the table above.
+Total coliforms were not detected in any of the sampling in 2018, 2019 and 2021.
+Detectable levels of total coliforms were observed between 2014 and 2017 and in 2020.
+None of the individual samples exceeded the guideline of 10MF/100ml, nor did the percentage of samples containing coliforms exceed the guideline of 10%.